Compensation For Injuries Sustained As A Firefighter

 - Helmet – the helmet often includes goggles and a face shield.
 There is also sometimes a short folding shield that helps to protect the eyes.

 If your employer has failed to provide you with the correct PPE for your job or they provided you with the correct equipment but it was broken or not working properly, then you may be able to claim Firefighter compensation.
-While it is also your responsibility to check your equipment to see if it has any faults, if your employer has failed to replace it to or not listened to any concerns you might have, or if they provided you with faulty equipment from the get-go, you could be able to claim.
-To find out whether you could claim, contact Jefferies Solicitors as soon as possible.
+While it is also your responsibility to check your equipment to see if it has any faults, if your employer has failed to replace it or not listened to any concerns you might have, or if they provided you with faulty equipment from the get-go, you could be able to claim.

 With the exception of children, there is a three-year time limit on making a personal injury claim.
 Therefore, you should contact a personal injury solicitor as soon as possible to assess your case.